 This is not a common practice in business banking, where many banks have a minimum opening balance requirement.
 That’s the last thing you need if you’re just getting your business off the ground.

 A large network of bank branches and ATMs

-Chase has over 4,700 branches in 28 states across the US, as well as a network of 16,000 ATMs.
+Chase has more than 4,700 branches in 28 states across the US, as well as a network of more than 16,000 ATMs.
 Your account will come with a debit card that gives you access to your money just about wherever you are.

 Additional ATM cards are available for employees and signers to make both purchases and to access ATMs.